 - Concentrate on building the other up and not yourself.

 Is sexual temptation wrong?
 No. It’s what you do with it that leads to sin.
 Physical contact is an appetizer, not an after-dinner mint.
 “Love can wait to give, but lust can’t wait to get.”
 Real love is patient and waits for the protective frame that marriage provides sexual intimacy.

 Why not just “be” together?
 Why marriage?

+To become one.(Genesis 2:24, Ephesians 5:31).
 You are now getting to “know” each other.
-This “knowing” happens on many levels and grows deeper as you develop your relationship, perhaps ending in “knowing” each other intimately in marriage (Heb 13:4).
+This “knowing” happens on many levels and grows deeper as you develop your relationship, perhaps ending in “knowing” each other intimately in marriage (Hebrews 13:4).
 Work toward building that oneness.